flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 Each sheet is represented by a Worksheet object and you can use the Calc class to return it's properties.
 :py:meth:`~.Calc.get_sheet_names` will return all sheets in the workbook given as an argument.
-A particular Worksheet object is returned using :py:meth:`~.Calc.get_sheet` with the Workbook and sheet name string as arguments, and :py:meth:`~.Calc/get_sheet_name` with a Worksheet object argument returns teh Worksheet name.
+A particular Worksheet object is returned using :py:meth:`~.Calc.get_sheet` with the Workbook and sheet name string as arguments, and :py:meth:`~.Calc/get_sheet_name` with a Worksheet object argument returns the Worksheet name.
 Finally, you can use :py:meth:`~.Calc.get_active_sheet` of a Workbook object to get the workbook’s active sheet, and from there the name.
 The active sheet is the sheet that is displayed when the workbook is opened on your computer.